-[1] Which one of the following does not belong:
+- [1] Which one of the following does not belong:

 - lazy data

 - call-by-value

 - memoization

 - call-by-need.

-[2] In his paper "Why Functional Programming Matters", John Hughes argues that laziness is important because it enhances something?
+- [2] In his paper "Why Functional Programming Matters", John Hughes argues that laziness is important because it enhances something?
 What?

-[3] Below are two definitions of an if0 construct: the first defined by desugaring, the second defined as a function:
+- [3] Below are two definitions of an if0 construct: the left defined by desugaring, the right defined as a function:

-(1) (if0 Enum Ezero Enonzero)

-desugars to (if (= Enum 0) Ezero Enonzero)

-(2) (define if0

-(lambda (Enum Ezero Enonzero)

-(if (= Enum 0) Ezero Enonzero)))